tfager/tfager.github.io/gymtracker/index.md

   during exercise, without opening screen lock
 * Export and import the programs as JSON files
 * Submit exercise data to [Google Fit](https://www.google.com/fit/)
+ * Sadly this is only available to named test users due to Google's policy to consider fitness data to be of restricted scope
 * Export and import sessions as JSON files
 * Edit / correct information in the sessions (Pro feature)

+Wear OS Watch App:
+* Record reps and resistances for a workout initiated from phone
+* Pause timer: click the bell icon to start a pause of predefined duration.
+The watch will buzz after it.

 ## Screenshots